An Overview of the SAT Structure:

 - The section score of Evidence-Based Reading and Writing is calculated from the reading test and the writing test scores.
 The EBRW section score ranges from 200 to 800.

-- This is the first and longest test in the SAT – 52 questions in 65 minutes.
+- SAT reading is the first and longest test in the SAT – 52 questions in 65 minutes.

 - There will be 5 passages and each passage will be followed by a series of multiple-choice questions.